SHUTTLEFALL

 Tools: Unreal Engine 5, Figma, Krita, Google Docs, Jira, Perforce / Helix Core.

-Skills: Emergent Storytelling, Environmental Storytelling, Creative Writing, White-Boxing, Gameplay System Design, Game Feel, UI Wireframing, Blueprinting, Design Iteration, Playtesting.
+Skills: Emergent Storytelling, Environmental Storytelling, Creative Writing, White-Boxing, Gameplay System Design, Game Feel, UI Wireframing, Blueprinting, Design Iteration, Playtesting, Concept Art, Set Dressing, 3D Modeling, Lighting.

-Genre: Rouge-like "Sit and Survive" esk Horror Experience similar to games like Lethal Company, Iron Lung, and Five Nights at Freddy's.
+Genre: Rogue-like "Sit and Survive" esk Horror Experience similar to games like Lethal Company, Iron Lung, and Five Nights at Freddy's.

 Target Audience: Fans of Rouge-Likes and Horror games, those driven by Game Mastery, and player's who enjoy Immersive Ludonarrative focused Storytelling.